Deadlywolf12/Cinepop_Cinema_Ticketing_System/README.md

 hope you liked it

 if you want to try it then just download the jar file and database file , import cinepop.sql file to phpmyadmin then run the jar file and your good to go
+note: users balance on registration has been set to 600 by default because you wont has access to pib database which you change from cinepop database

 for picture go to this link ->